About this listing

 We have two guest rooms that share a hallway bathroom (tub/shower).
 A personal sized refrigerator is a part of the room furnishings for convenient access to your drinks and snacks.
 (Food is allowed in the rooms.)
 More than ample linens are included plus thirsty terry cloth bath robes.
-WIFI is available... only a password away of course (for assured privacy) and Cable TV in the living room.
-International guests are welcome to use our House Phone for local calls since their own phone plans may be a bit spendy for Hawaii calls.
+Also, towels for the beach.
+WIFI is available... only a password away of course (for assured privacy.)

-A extensive, elegant continental breakfast is served between 7 and 10.and may be enjoyed either indoors or outdoors, at your leisure.
-Included are daily menus featuring the artwork of Ted Mundorff and verse of Don Blanding.
-Each menu is different and dated to commemorate your visit.
+A continental breakfast is served between 7 and 10.and may be enjoyed either indoors or out, at your leisure.

 This is also the "home" of Mandarin Books HAWAII, an online antiquarian entity that deals in rare books exclusively about the Pacific Rim/Oceania and the arts and antiques that relate to it's people.